 Key Name Default Value Required TrustedCerts The cacerts.pem file in the \lib subfolder within the driver's installation directory.
-The exact file path varies depending on the version of No

-Key Name Default Value Required the driver that is installed.
+The exact file path varies depending on the version of the driver that is installed.
 For example, the path for the Windows driver is different from the path for the macOS driver.
+No

-The full path of the .pem file containing trusted CA certificates, for verifying the server when using SSL.
+The full path of the $\tt.pem$ file containing trusted CA certificates, for verifying the server when using SSL.

-If this option is not set, then the driver defaults to using the trusted CA certificates . pem file installed by the driver.
+If this option is not set, then the driver defaults to using the trusted CA certificates $\,.\,pem$ file installed by the driver.

-If you are connecting from a Windows machine and the Use System Trust Store option is enabled, then the driver uses the certificates from the Windows system trust store instead of your specified .pem file.
-For more information, see "Use System Trust Store" on page 70.
+If you are connecting from a Windows machine and the Use System Trust Store option is enabled, the driver uses the certificates from the Windows trust store instead of your specified .pem file.
+For more information, see "Use System Trust Store" on page 73.